Fractal ID documentation

 User authorization

-Fractal ID implements the authorization code grant of the OAuth2 standard.
+Fractal ID implements the of the .

 This flow can be summarized by the following steps: